hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 German, and other savage nations who dressed themselves in hides and ate raw flesh, came in contact with Asian civilisation.
-An order of Christian soldiers of Italy and other countries, corresponding to our Nâgâs, began to learn philosophy; and one of their sects, the Knights Templars, became confirmed Advaita Vedantists, and ended by holding Christianity up to ridicule.
+An order of Christian soldiers of Italy and other countries, corresponding to our Nāgās, began to learn philosophy; and one of their sects, the Knights Templars, became confirmed Advaita Vedantists, and ended by holding Christianity up to ridicule.
 Moreover, as they had amassed enormous riches, the kings of Europe, at the orders of the Pope, and under the